verzola/dockerpress/README.md

 Wait a few seconds and open http://localhost to setup Wordpress.
 Open http://localhost:3000 to develop using BrowserSync.

+# after initial setup, run this command to start the containers
+$ ./bin/start
 ```

 ## :deciduous_tree: Environment variables <a id="env"></a>